ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         ignore      Don't add to the count of any genes/regions partial     Adds a fractional count to all genes/regions (1/number of matches, ex: IH:i:3 add 0.333 to each gene)

+        Note: The IH tag is used to determine if a read has mapped to multiple locations.
+If the IH tag isn't present, then the NH tag is used.
+If both tags are missing, then each read is assume to have mapped to only one location on the reference.